srana0/AOTComplier/README.md

 In this assignment, you will add support for replacing a method invocation that jumps to the bytecode for method interpretation with a reference for a compiled method to perform the equivalent operation.
 There are a few enhancements you need to make to support this:

-1\.
-For each of the methods that are in the const\_pool you need to keep a counter.

-This counter will start at 0 and increment every time the method is invoked.
-Once

-it reaches a threshold then you are to check if a compiled version of the method

-exists.
-If so, then you are to make note of this in the const\_pool and from then on

-invoke the compiled method instead of the interpreted one.

-2\.
-An additional flag with argument -a numwill be provided on the command line

-where numis the threshold.

 * For each of the methods that are in the const_pool you need to keep a counter.
 This counter will start at 0 and increment every time the method is invoked.
 Once it reaches a threshold then you are to check if a compiled version of the method exists.
 If so, then you are to make note of this in the const_pool and from then on invoke the compiled method instead of the interpreted one.
 * An additional flag with argument -a num will be provided on the command line where num is the threshold.
 * The compiled methods will be provided in a previously compiled library that are specified on the command line as -l library where library is the filename of the library in the current directory.